LoganSorensen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    -The biggest difference between these two methods is that .forEach will mutate the current array, while .map will return a completely new array.

 2. What is the difference between a function and a method?

+    -Method is merely a name given to a function that exists within an object.

 3. What is closure?

+    -A closure is the combination of a function and the lexical environment within which that function is declared.
+This means that things declared within a function are able to reach outward, into their lexical environment, for context.

 4. Describe the four rules of the 'this' keyword.

+    -The four rules of 'this' are as follows:
+        -Window Binding: If 'this' is used in the global scope, the value will the the window.
+        -Implicit Binding: When a dot precedes a function, the object in front of the dot is 'this'.
+        -New Binding: In a constructor function, 'this' refers to the object that the constructor creates and returns.
+        -Explicit Binding: 'this' is explicitly defined whenever we use the .call or .apply methods.

 5. Why do we need super() in an extended class?

+    - super() is used to pass new attributes up to the constructor of its parent object.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: